Being a Mexico City digital nomad long-term wasn’t in my plans, but it certainly became a “happy accident.”

 It’s Not As “Safe” as I Would Like It To Be

-I have already beat this dead horse in the safety section.
+I have already beaten this dead horse in the safety section.
 When I am travelling in a dangerous country I adapt and accept that my trip will be a short-lived one, but the older I get the more

 Conclusions on Digital Nomad Mexico City Life